simone-zheng-1994/simone-zheng-1994/README.md

 # About Me

 Hi, I'm Simone.
 I'm a Full-Stack Developer specializing in Spring Boot, React, and PostgreSQL.
-Currently building my portfolio website to showcase my expertise and attract clients.

 ## Technical Stack